-The treatment needs of individuals who have a mental illness are often better met through services other than those that are provided by a traditional halfway house.
-For this reason, the scope of Rule 36 will be expanded to include additional types of residential based rehabilitation programs and services.
+The treatment needs of individuals who have a mental illness are often better met through services other than those that are provided by a traditional residential program.
+For this reason, the scope of regulation will be expanded to include additional types of residential programs and services.
+This scope will be predicated on the development of an array of services as described in Goal 5-A in Chapter III.